Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The website will display the listing information found in the database in the form of text, diagrams, or maps.
 The website will allow administrators to insert, edit, and remove entries from the database/website at their discretion.
 A website user would be allowed access to the data on the front-end and browse through the listings on the site, as well as post new listings.

 ## 1.1.
 Purpose
 The current state of subletting is disorganized and inconvenient to use, with the most popular platform being FaceBook--a site not even designed for posting sublets.
-Subby will allow for listings on FaceBook, Kijiji, and other sites to be consolidated, thus providing  a more comprehensive product than what is currently available to the student sublettng market.
+Subby will allow for listings on FaceBook, Reddit, and other sites to be consolidated, thus providing  a more comprehensive product than what is currently available to the student sublettng market.

 The idea is to provide:
 1. **Subletters:**
-    * Simple interface to browse through sublet listings, easily sorted using specialized filters
+    * Simple interface to browse through sublet listings which are easily sorted using specialized filters
     * Ability to contact sublessors through site or through provided contact information
-    * Security in browsing since all listings will go through a verification process to confirm legitimacy
+    * Security in browsing since all listings will go through a verification process to confirm legitimacy in ownership/ability to lease
 2. **Sublessors:**
     * Ability to post new sublet listings according to site policy
     * Ability to modify existing listings in case any information changes
-    * Allows for listings to be seen by verified users, and be contacted by these users
+    * Allows for listings to be seen by and be contacted by verified users
     * Provide an interface to let one know the current competitive pricing in the property area
 3. **Administrators:**
     * All functionality available to users, as well as the ability to remove and edit any listing at their discretion